hanpari/sovereign/source/02/063_enemy.md

 "Impudent conclusion, my dearest father.
 Should I take care of the nasty insect?
 Her very existence is repulsive."

 "Not yet.
-We have one spare cabin if I remember correctly.
+We have one spare cabin, if I remember correctly.
 Let's make her life more comfortable.
 After all, sharing a room with Professor Zhutra may be too demanding for any rational being."

 "I see.
 No one will hear her scream there."

 "Not exactly.
 Would you mind accompanying me?
-I'd like to give her back the tablet."
+I want to give the tablet back to her."

 "With pleasure, my dearest father."